 A group of independent experts has warned that although the US Government has committed to the UN Guiding Principles on Business and Human Rights, there are too many loopholes remaining to adequately protect human rights from adverse business practices.
 The Guiding Principles outline how States and businesses should implement the UN “Protect, Respect and Remedy” Framework to better manage business and human rights challenges.
 “With a few exceptions, most [US] companies still struggle to understand the implications of the corporate responsibility to respect human rights.
 Those that do have policies in place, in turn face the challenge of turning such policies into effective practices,” said one of the experts.
 Find details about the exploratory visit here.

 The Office of the Special Rapporteur for Freedom of Expression of the Inter-American Commission on Human Rights has expressed its concern that the United States Department of Justice has requested the telephone records of journalists from the news agency The Associated Press (AP).
 The Commission contends that this type of practice could affect the free exercise of journalism by putting the confidentiality of journalistic sources at risk.
 Read the Commission press release for background to the situation and more information on the freedom of expression.

 Publications and Resources of Interest

-International Justice in the News is edited by Leigh Swigart, Director of Programs in International Justice and Society, with the assistance of Kochava Ayoun '14.
+International Justice in the News is edited by Leigh Swigart, Director of Programs in International Justice and Society.

 To comment, or to receive our monthly “International Justice in the News” e-letter, send a message here.